Skip to Content

 TIP: This is a self-guided Yellowstone itinerary, but you can also make a similar organized trip as well.
 If you have 2 days in Yellowstone and want to see the very best of the park with a local guide, consider this highly-rated Yellowstone 2-day/1 night tour (departs from Jackson, WY, or from Teton Village).
 It has a very complete itinerary including all the main highlights as well as many less-known places.
 It would be very hard to see that much on your own…

 Important: This is a summer itinerary, approximately from mid-May to mid-October when all the roads in Yellowstone are open.
-Always check the official website for the most up-to-date information about road conditions, the areas that are closed, or planned works!
+Always check the official park website for the most up-to-date information about road conditions, the areas that are closed, or planned works!

 For more information about visiting Yellowstone in different seasons, please read our guide to the best time to visit Yellowstone.